-If you're looking for a replacement bar for your chainsaw, the first thing you'll want to do is determine the size of your bar.
+If you're looking for a replacement bar for your chainsaw, you'll need to determine the size of your bar.

-Now you can enter that measurement into the Bar & Chain Selector Tool to help find the right bar replacement for your chainsaw.
+You then could look for a new bar with a 20" bar length.
+You also could enter that measurement into the Bar and Chain Calculator to find the right bar replacement for your chainsaw.

-To find a chain replacement, you'll need to also know the chain's "pitch" and "gauge."
+To find a chain replacement, you'll need to figure out two numbers:

 To determine the pitch (chain size), you'll need to measure the distance between any three consecutive rivets, then divide the result by 2.
 The rivets are the small, round pegs/studs that hold the chain segments together.
 Measure from the first to the third, then divide that number in half to get your chain pitch.

-To determine the chain gauge (equal to the width of the groove in your chainsaw bar), you can use this simple trick:
+To determine the chain gauge, you can use this simple trick:

-Now you can enter this information along with the bar length into the Bar & Chain Selector Tool to find the perfect chain for your saw.
+Now you can enter this information along with the bar length into the Bar and Chain Calculator to find the perfect chain for your saw.